LoganDufek/NoSQL-SocialNetworkAPI/README.md

 In a previous challenge, we set up the back end for a site using a SQL database.
 For this challenge, we were tasked with doing something simmilar but using a NoSQL database approach using MongoDB and Mongoose.
 This allowed for a more fluid setup when it came to the Models, which was something I enjoyed.
 One thing I struggled more with during the SQL database challenge was making sure all of the parent/child and foreign key relationships were in order.
 This NoSQL method came easier to me.

 Likewise adjusting to Mongoose syntax was a fairly easy process and it helped to be able to logically think through how each method was working.
+This was aided by using subdocuments which are a really nice addition that I enjoyed configuring and using within this challenge.
+It also continued to help solidify the concept of modularizing my code.

 ### Screenshots